gmp26/Apps1/README.md

 This simplfies directive testing when templateURL is used.

 ## About
-TiltedSquares is an [AngularJS](http://angularjs.org/) large application Reference Architecture.
-The intent is to provide a base for creating your own AngularJS applications with minimal boilerplate setup and ceremony.
+Apps1 is an [AngularJS](http://angularjs.org/) app collection.

-Simply follow the patterns and you'll get a complete development workflow, including:
+Follow the patterns and you'll get a complete development workflow, including:

 * file organization
 * compilation of [CoffeeScript](http://coffeescript.org/) files